How to Prepare, Strengthen Your Company Prior to an Initial Public Offering

 Significant Accounting Policies

-Before and during an IPO, your company should assess its significant accounting policies and identify any sensitive issues that require judgement.
+Before and during an IPO, your company should assess its significant accounting policies and identify any sensitive issues that require judgment.
 After identifying these issues, discuss them with your auditor early in the process to avoid last minute surprises.

 The SEC’s hot topics issues are constantly evolving.
 It’s important to be aware of disclosure areas on which the SEC may place more scrutiny.
 You can then work with your auditor to more effectively address SEC review comments and decrease downstream delays.